DericAugusto/Twizy2023/README.md

 For windows users, it's important to remember to set the java variables path in the system variables.
 This [video](https://www.youtube.com/watch?v=AUL--F5Wdh8&t=26s) is a good installation guide.
 You'll also need to install [Maven](https://www.youtube.com/watch?v=km3tLti4TCM), OpenCv (version 2.4.13.6) and the [MySQL](https://www.youtube.com/watch?v=km3tLti4TCM) applications.

 For executing in VsCode, it's necessary to configure the line : "vmArgs": "-Djava.library.path=C:\\...\\opencv_2.4.13.6\\build\\java\\x64", below "projectName" in the configuration file (launch.jason).
-It's also necessary to add the reference of the OpenCv library (...\opencv_2.4.13.6\build\java\opencv-2413.jar) in the JAVA PROJECTS section, in the lowe left corner of the VSCode Explorer interface.
+It's also necessary to add the reference of the OpenCv library (...\opencv_2.4.13.6\build\java\opencv-2413.jar) and the [mysql-connector-j-8.0.33.jar](https://www.youtube.com/watch?v=h6xwRwlFypM) in the JAVA PROJECTS section, in the lowe left corner of the VSCode Explorer interface.